How to Heal Leaky Gut Syndrome: Everything You Need to Know About This Digestive Condition

 Other Important Steps for Healing Leaky Gut

 The best way to heal any kind of health condition is to go directly to the source.
 In other words, you have to reverse what caused the problem in the first place.
 Now that you understand what causes leaky gut and the changes you can make in your lifestyle to support your overall gut health, there are ways to fast track the leaky gut healing process through diet and supplements.

 1. Leaky Gut Supplements

 Certain supplements can help strengthen the gut lining, such as l-glutamine.
 L-glutamine is an amino acid that occurs naturally in your body and is synthesized in your muscles (20).
 While it contributes to your health in numerous ways, it’s shown to play a crucial role in healing the GI tract (21).

 Other supplements, such as betaine HCL and quercetin, also can manage symptoms of leaky gut — especially if you suffer from bloating, bowel irregularity, and other painful digestive issues.
 Here’s a list of the top leaky gut supplements to try.

 2. Leaky Gut Diet Plan

-Food is medicine, especially when it comes to leaky gut.
+Food is medicine, especially when it comes to leaky gut, and will play a vital role in any treatment plan.
 To help you get on track with a gut-healing diet, we’ve created a complete Leaky Gut Diet Plan that you can download for free as well as a quick rundown of the best foods to eat to heal leaky gut.